Skip to main content

 BITHUMAN_API_SECRETYesAPI secret for billing and weight download

-MAX_SESSIONSNo8Max concurrent avatar sessions
+MAX_SESSIONSNo8Max concurrent avatar sessions per container

 CUDA_VISIBLE_DEVICESNoall GPUsRestrict to specific GPU (e.g. 0)